photoup-nasif/DeliverImage/README.md

 }
 ```

-Third party responses for PUT /property/ OR PUT /property/12345 can be:
+Third party responses for POST /property/ OR PUT /property/12345 can be:
 ```
 {"message": "success"}//200 OK
 ```